 Applications are now being accepted to participate in the Service Enterprise Program at hubs across the state.
 Through a multi-month engagement with Volunteer Iowa or local participating hub, your nonprofit organization will move through a change management process that will result in more effectively leveraging the time and talents of volunteers and lead to greater impact.

-To learn more about becoming a Service Enterprise or to request an application, contact Michelle Raymer at firstname.lastname@example.org.
+To learn more about becoming a Service Enterprise or to request an application, e-mail email@example.com.

 Check out the Service Enterprise Initiative overview video!

-Points of Light, is leading the national Service Enterprise Initiative and is working closely with hub organizations across the country to boost the number of certified Service Enterprises.
+AL!VE (Association of Leaders in Volunteer Engagement), in partnership with Points of Light, is leading Service Enterprise nationally and is working closely with hub organizations across the country to boost the number of certified Service Enterprises.
 These hubs offer extensive training and consulting to nonprofits that want to deepen their thinking and practices on volunteer engagement.

 The following Iowa organizations have received Service Enterprise certification:

 - Animal Rescue League of Iowa, Des Moines

 - Black Hawk County Conservation, Waterloo